Elland: Transport

 The A643 road begins in Leeds and ended in Elland.
 It passes Leeds United's football ground, Elland Road.
 It now ends at junction 23 of the M62 motorway.
 The Elland bypass started construction on 23 February 1976 to finish by the end of August 1978, costing £8.5 million, built by A. Monk.
 The steel construction was by Braithwaites.
 It was opened at 11 am on Wednesday 13 December 1978 by Tom Batty, the chairman of West Yorkshire County Council.

 Media

 Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
 Television signals are received from the Emley Moor and the local relay TV transmitters.

 Local radio stations are BBC Radio Leeds, Heart Yorkshire, Capital Yorkshire, Hits Radio West Yorkshire, Greatest Hits Radio West Yorkshire, and Phoenix Radio, a community based station.

 The local newspapers are the Halifax Courier, the Telegraph & Argus and the Huddersfield Daily Examiner.

+Sport

+Elland is represented in Association Football by Ealandians FC where the men's first team compete in the first tier of the Yorkshire Amateur League, the Supreme Division and were league champions in 2024-25.
+Huddersfield Amateur FC, founded in 1905 are also based in Elland at Old Earth and run a variety of men's and women's teams, as of 2026, the men's first team are members of the West Yorkshire Association Football League and the women's first team are members of the West Riding County Womens Football League.

+Despite their name, Greetland FC mens first team who compete in the Yorkshire Amateur League also play in Elland and are based at Brooksbank School and run a number of adult and youth teams.

+Elland CC merged with Warley in 2024 and play in the Halifax Cricket League as Warley & Elland and share their ground and facilities with Ealandians FC at Hullen Edge.